-How involved are you with your own products?
+How the rooflight company is involved with their own products?

 Because the rooflight industry’s fairly specialist, you will normally find that a standout skylight supplier are heavily involved with both designing and manufacturing their own products.
 After all, they are specialists by nature.
 It’s a good idea to check if the company is prepared to let you view their products – and their manufacturing processes – before you place an order.